tanij/duckuments/docs/atoms_16_driving_olympics/10_motivation/35_embodied_tasks.md

 The use of a robotarium has two advantages:

-\begin{enumerate}
-	\item Convenience: It allows convenient access to a complete robot setup.
+1. Convenience: It allows convenient access to a complete robot setup.
-	\item Reproducibility: It allows for multiple people to run the experiments in repeatable controlled conditions.
+2. Reproducibility: It allows for multiple people to run the experiments in repeatable controlled conditions.
-\end{enumerate}

 The Duckietown robotariums will be built in five institutions:

-\begin{enumerate}
-	\item At ETH Zürich.
+1. At ETH Zürich.
 The projected size is sufficient to allocate 20 robots continuously running (20 robots on the road + 20 robots in charging stations).
-	\item At National Chiao Tung University, Taiwan.
+2. At National Chiao Tung University, Taiwan.
 The size will be similar to the ETH Zürich installation.
-	\item At Tsinghua University, People's Republic of China.
+3. At Tsinghua University, People's Republic of China.
 The size will be similar to the ETH Zürich installation.
-	\item At the University of Montréal.
+4. At the University of Montréal.
 The size is to be determined; it will likely be smaller than Zürich and Taiwan.
-	\item At Georgia Tech.
+5. At Georgia Tech.
 Size to be determined.

-\end{enumerate}

 These robotariums will remain available after the competition ends, for follow-up editions, as well as for regular research activities.

-\subsubsection*{Computational substrate available} \label{sub:computation}
+#### Computational substrate available {#computation}

 The Duckietown platform uses the ROS middleware, so it is easy to run the computation off-board.
 For example, during the development, students usually edit code and run it directly on their laptops.

 We are considering three alternatives regarding the computation available for the trials.
-Each of the following will be its own ``specialty'':
+Each of the following will be its own "specialty":

-\JZ{the status i remember is that there is only the purist option?}
+TODO: \JZ{the status i remember is that there is only the purist option?}

-\begin{enumerate}
-	\item The ``purist'' option: the only computation available is the Raspberry PI 3 processor on board.
+1. The "purist" option: the only computation available is the Raspberry PI 3 processor on board.
 The baseline solutions we provide using conventional methods run in real time using the Raspberry PI processor only.
-	\item The ``small-GPU-on-board'' option: we have successfully used the Movidius ``Neural Compute Stick''.
+2. The "small-GPU-on-board" option: we have successfully used the Movidius "Neural Compute Stick".
 This stick is optimized for performing parallel matrix multiplications necessary for forward passes of a neural network.
 It is also comes with an API for deploying pre-trained networks.
 At present, the Caffe and TensorFlow frameworks are actively supported, with planned support for PyTorch.
 Additionally, new software, such as ONYX, has been developed to convert networks from other frameworks.
-	\item The ``remote GPU'' option: the computation happens off-board, either on a local server, or remotely on the cloud.
+3. The "remote GPU" option: the computation happens off-board, either on a local server, or remotely on the cloud.
-\end{enumerate}

 ## Performance metrics

 Measuring performance in robotics is less clear cut and more multidimensional than traditionally encountered in machine learning settings.
 To nevertheless achieve reliable performance estimates, we define $N$ to be the number of experiments.
 Let $\objective$ denote our objective or cost function to optimize which we report for every experiment.

 In the following we will summarize the objectives used to quantify how well an embodied task is completed.
 We will evaluate performance in three different categories: \textit{performance objective}, \textit{traffic law objective} and \textit{comfort objective}.
 Please note that the three provided objectives are not merged into one number.